Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

 Make it easy and comfortable for your current customers to share what they liked and what they didn’t like about their experience.
 Take nothing personal.
 Be genuinely interested in what they have to share because there’s much to be learned, especially the “negative” feedback.

 Pro Tip: Use an online survey platform when asking for multiple customer’s feedback.
 Typeform, is a design-focused and fully-customizable platform with images, GIFS, videos and themes to grab people’s attention.
 What else?
-Oh yeah, it’s free!
+Oh yeah, there’s a free version!

 Keep the survey simple and offer an incentive in exchange for their feedback because the information you’ll receive is like gold.